 All DocumentReference.subject, List.subject, and DocumentManifest.subject values shall be References to a FHIR Patient Resource identified by an absolute external reference (URL).
 This value may be obtained through use of PDQm or PIXm, or by some other means.
 The Patient Resource needs to be accessible to both the Document Source and the Document Recipient.

-When sourcePatientInfo is provided, the DocumentReference.context.sourcePatientInfo shall be a reference to a “contained” Patient Resource.
+When the UnContained Reference Option is used, there is no need to populate the sourcePatientInfo element.
+Otherwise, when sourcePatientInfo is provided, the DocumentReference.context.sourcePatientInfo shall be a reference to a “contained” Patient Resource.
 That is, the source patient info is encoded in a Patient Resource within the DocumentReference.contained element (see http://hl7.org/fhir/R4/references.html#contained).

 3.65.4.1.2.3 Replace, Transform, Signs, and Append Associations